Fitzgerald High School (Michigan): Clubs

 Fitzgerald has a number of clubs for both parents and students, including a Fitness Club for students and the community, Multi-Cultural Club, S.A.D.D Club, Band Boosters, the Fitz Athletic Association (FAA), a recycling club, Student Council, and National Honors Society (NHS).
 Fitzgerald also has a new robotics team that competes in games and competitions against neighboring schools.
 The school also has a S.W.A.G. program that organizes events.

 Band

-The Fitzgerald high school concert bands are currently directed by Katrina O'Higgins.
-The Fitzgerald Spartan Marching Band is directed by O'Higgins with Assistant Director Honher.
-There are currently three concert bands and a marching band.
+There are three concert bands and a marching band.
 The Fitzgerald Instrumental Music Program has a long history of success and once received recognition as being one of the top 100 instrumental music programs in the United States.
 They have also received numerous awards including consistent 1st Division ratings at district and state band festivals, Grammy Enterprise Award, Grammy Signature School Finalist, an Educational Excellence Award from MASSA, and named the National Champion of the NHSBDA online music festival.
 The marching band has been invited to march in the Detroit Thanksgiving Day Parade, the 2012 Olympic Games and regularly participates in the Grosse Point Santa Parade.
 These awards and recognition have helped the band travel across the United States to cities such as New York, Boston, Chicago, San Antonio, New Orleans, San Francisco and Nashville.
 The band has also traveled abroad to Canada and England.

-There have only been five concert band directors in the history of Fitzgerald High School: